AGRINFO AGRINFO logo

 What is changing and why?

-In 2001 the EU established rules for genetically modified organisms (GMOs) (Directive 2001/18/EC).
-Since then, new genomic techniques (NGTs) have been developed, which the European Commission believes can benefit farmers, consumers, and the environment.
+In 2001 the European Union (EU) established rules for genetically modified organisms (GMOs) (Directive 2001/18/EC).
+Since then, new genomic techniques (NGTs) have been developed, which the EU believes can benefit farmers, consumers, and the environment.
 However, the current rules make it challenging for products from these NGTs to enter the EU market.
-So the European Commission is proposing new rules specifically for NGT plants and products.
-In January 2024, the European Parliament agreed its negotiating position on the Commission’s proposal.
-The Parliament’s proposals are included in italics below.
+So the EU has provisionally agreed on new rules specifically for NGT plants and products.

 Category 1